 There are various ways that the community can help to prevent graffiti through good design, simple changes and new innovations.

 Graffiti removal day

 The NSW Government have established a state-wide graffiti removal and prevention day known as 'Graffiti Removal Day'.
 The aim of Graffiti Removal Day is to highlight the problem of graffiti and encourage people to volunteer their time to remove and prevent graffiti.

 Nominate a site or volunteer to help on the day here.

 Graffiti Removal Kits

-Council is providing FREE Graffiti Removal Kits to the northern residents of the Central Coast.
-You can pick one up from Council's Civic Centre in Wyong or from any of the Central Coast Council North libraries.
+Council is providing FREE Graffiti Removal Kits to all residents of the Central Coast.
+You can pick one up from Council's offices in Wyong and Gosford or from any of the Central Coast Council libraries.